 How to Successfully Live Within Your Means

-Conquer the Most Important Step to Debt Freedom
+The Most Important Step to Debt Freedom

 Being financially responsible is important for your health and your financial life.
 To "live within your means" means that what you spend each month is less than or at least equal to the amount of money you bring in each month.
 For many people, it’s a lot easier said than done.

-Sometimes budgeting in a stressful financial situation is overwhelming.
-Try a method called "backwards budgeting."
+If you want to keep the process simple, try a method called "backward budgeting."
 Write down your income, then start subtracting each expense you pay each month.
 If you get to a negative number, then you're spending too much and need to cut back.

-Don't try to keep up with the Joneses or the Hiltons.
+Don't Try to Keep Up With the Joneses or the Hiltons

 Having savings that’s dedicated to emergencies will keep you from resorting to credit cards whenever you have a financial emergency.
 An emergency fund of three to six months of living expenses is ideal, but starting out with $100 to $200 will help with some of the minor emergencies from time to time.